AnonymousPlanet/thgtoa/guide.md

   [Exploits in your apps:]: #exploits-in-your-apps
   [Your CPU:]: #your-cpu
   [Your Cloud backups/sync services:]: #your-cloud-backupssync-services
-  [Your Digital Fingerprint And Footprint:]: #your-digital-fingerprint-and-footprint
+  [Your Digital Fingerprint and Footprint:]: #your-digital-fingerprint-and-footprint
   [Your Real Life:]: #your-real-life
   [Your Browser and Device Fingerprints:]: #your-browser-and-device-fingerprints
   [Your Face and other Biometrics:]: #your-face-and-other-biometrics